MR-Addict/Pi-Pico-SSD1306-C-Library/README.md

 #include "OLED.h"

 int main(){
-    OLED oled;
+    // SCL, SDA, Width, Height, Frequency, I2C Port OLED oled(5, 4, 128, 64, 400000, i2c0);
     return 0;
 }
 ```

-Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, you can edit in source file or connect oled use default pins.
+Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, you can edit it or connect oled use default pins.
+We use recommand SSD1306 I2C max speed of 400KHz.

 ### 3.2 Draw some shapes